What is Black Friday?

 We like you too :) If you or someone you know can get either the actual ad or a list of items, please submit that information using the submit ad form

 .
-You can either be completely anonymous, or let us know who you are.
+You can either be completely anonymous, or let us know who you are for a possible reward.

 Can I get these deals online?